31 Night Animals With Glowing Eyes: Red, Yellow etc. (with images)

 Owls

-The eyes stick out in the forest when you notice the two red dots staring at you.
+The eyes really stick out in the forest when you notice the two red dots staring right at you.

 Owls have especially big eyes in the animal kingdom.
-Their eyes are constructed more like a tunnel-shape, meaning they have to turn their head to look around.
-This is no problem, though, because Owls can turn their head 270° around.
+Their eyes are constructed more like a tunnel-shape which means they have to turn their head in order to look around.
+This is no problem though because Owls can turn their head 270° around.

-The dark orange eyes are very pretty, which is probably why Owls symbolize wisdom and knowledge.
+The dark orange eyes are very pretty and they are probably the reason why Owls symbolizes wisdom and knowledge.

 Owl with red glowing eyes at night in tree